matsui528/annbench/README.md

 - Support Recall@1 only
 - Support libraries that can be installed via pip/conda only
 - Sweep by a single query parameter
-- Seach with a single thread
+- Search with a single thread

 ## [Leaderboard](https://github.com/matsui528/annbench_leaderboard)